 Over the past few years, there’s been a push to award equal parenting time following divorce or separation.
 For instance, in 2014, North Dakota voted on such a measure, though it was substantially defeated.
 (The bill fell by a 62% to 38% margin.)

 According to a Cincinnati news report from May 15, 2018, “Kentucky will be the first state to establish joint custody or equally shared parenting time as the legal starting point in every divorce case.”

-Part of House Bill 528, which Governor Matt Bevin signed into law, creates “a presumption that joint custody and equally shared parenting time is in the best interest of the child.”
+Part of House Bill 528, which then-Governor Matt Bevin signed into law, creates “a presumption that joint custody and equally shared parenting time is in the best interest of the child.”
 Even in this instance, the best interests of the children take precedence.
 This simply redefines what exactly that means.
 And just because this is presumptive starting place, doesn’t mean every case will end up with parents sharing equal time.

 Whether or not this trend continues and spreads remains to be seen.
 50/50 split parenting time may become the norm, but it may not.
 What this illustrates is how child custody and child custody law continues to transform over time.

 Change in the law often comes at a glacial pace, but it does come.
 And as it has over the years, you can bet it will continue to do so.
 Though current laws take pains to place parents on equal footing, it doesn’t always work out like that, but the future may be more equitable.